Convl/tomorrows-news/notes.md

 TODO:
 1. When new ScrapingSources get created, don't just check for identical URLs in the db, but similar ones like http://abc.com vs http://abc.com/
+2. When extracting sources, newspaper4k sometimes fails to find article.publish_date, even though it is there.
+This happens e.g. for beck-aktuell articles.
+Those articles currently get discarded, because we can't verify that they were published since the last scraping run.
+In the future, try to add additional logic, e.g. by trying to discover the article in a rss feed, custom html/url/header parsing, etc, to ascertain publication date when newspaper4k can't.
+3. Is extracting links via LLM really any better than extracting them via beautifulsoup?
+Test performance of different models in extracting (only/all) relevant links